-The main exhibition room describing the best features of nature in Espoo is divided into three sections: herb-rich forests, the archipelago and the lake highlands of Nuuksio.
+The main exhibition room, describing the best features of nature in Espoo, is divided into three sections: herb-rich forests, aquatic wildlife and forests.
 An auxiliary room displaying nature in wetlands allows visitors to study the birds and the underwater world of the Laajalahti Nature Reserve.
-You can also peek into a bat cave.
-In addition to this, the exhibition provides information about the endangered species in Espoo, a collection of nature-themed maps as well as brochures about e.g. the nature trails in Espoo.
+From there, you can also get to a balcony with nests.

+The exhibition was revamped in 2017–2019.
 There is plenty to see for visitors of all ages and sizes.
 Here is a glimpse of the different sections of the exhibition.

 Admire beautiful pictures showing the changes, splendid spring flowers and microorganisms in herb-rich forests.
 Listen to the springtime singers of the forests.
 Peek into boxes of crawling bugs.
 Feel the real seeds of hardwood trees, the spines of a hedgehog and the soft fur of a fox.
 Explore the wonderful world of plants.

 Study a treasure map of aquatic wildlife in Espoo and find the best habitats for organisms fastened by magnets.
 Dive in deeper and become acquainted with the organisms living on the rocky shore of the Gulf of Finland.
 Peer into a grave from the Bronze Age and create chalk drawings on rocks.
 Compare the salinity of brackish water and seawater.
 Learn about sources of microplastics and their effects on aquatic organisms.